yueguoguo/yueguoguo.github.io/_posts/2024-03-10-where-does-energy-go.md

 and $$R$$ refer to current, voltage, and resistance of the resistor, respectively.

 ![A MOSFET device.
-When the gate voltage (VGS) of an nMOSFET is below the threshold, there's minimal or no conduction between the drain and source terminals, rendering the switch off.
+When the gate voltage (VGS) of the MOSFET is below the threshold, there's minimal or no conduction between the drain and source terminals, rendering the switch off.
 However, with a more positive gate voltage, electrons are drawn, creating an n-type conductive channel beneath the oxide